rithmschool/python_curriculum_exercises/Unit-03/01-blueprints/readme.md

 # Blueprints

-Refactor the artist and albums to use blueprints
+Refactor the users and messages application to use blueprints